TobyCyan/ip/docs/README.md

 ## Marking/ Unmarking a Task

-> What's a task management assistant if she can't even mark/ unmark your tasks for you? - Me
+> What's a task management assistant if she can't even `mark`/ `unmark` your tasks for you? - Me

 To mark/ unmark the completion of your tasks, simply type:
 ```